Home

 Their chants of the ancient boat song, that dates back to the days of King Narai of Ayutthaya, drifted across the river.

 Just then, the night erupted as fireworks burst, filling the sky with the brilliant national colors of the participating nations.
-The lights cascaded down illuminating the Royal Barge Procession as it streamed past the Grand Palace, a splendid finish to a grand event.
+The lights cascaded down illuminating the regal flotilla as it streamed past the Grand Palace, a splendid finish to a grand event.

 To return to the Royal Barge Museum.